Sales 855.945.7921 | Support 888.277.8514 |

 The Grant Reporting Process: A Complete Guide

-The grant reporting process can be intimidating, especially if you’ve never written one.
-This page has everything you need to know to write an amazing report!
+The grant reporting process can be intimidating and overwhelming.
+This guide provides everything you need to write a compelling grant report.

 We will also explain how payroll and accounting software can streamline the grant summary report process.
-By the end of this article, you’ll know how to gather data efficiently and write a report for a grant confidently.
+By the end of this article, you will know how to gather data efficiently and confidently write a grant report.

 What is Grant Reporting?

 A grant report is one of the legal obligations for grantmakers to approve funding.
-Grant reporting is usually a prerequisite for organizations to inform their funders about:
+Grant reporting is usually a prerequisite for organizations to inform their funders about the following:

 • Programs and activities they’ve been running